ja-mcm/OCRfixr/README.md

 - If the suggestion is a homophone of the original word, it is ignored  (original: coupla --> suggestion: couple).
 These are assumed to be 'stylistic' or phonetic misspellings
 - Proper nouns (anything starting with a capital letter) are not evaluated for spelling.

-Word context is drawn from all sentences in the current paragraph, to maximize available information, while also not bogging down the BERT model.
+Word context is drawn from all sentences in the current paragraph (designated by a '\n'), to maximize available information, while also not bogging down the BERT model.